SuperGold Bee Card and Community Connect concession

 Frequently asked questions

-No. But drivers can sell Bee Cards ($5), issue travel tickets (with or without your Bee Card) and top up Bee Cards with cash (minumum $5).
+No. But drivers can sell Bee Cards ($5), issue travel tickets (with or without your Bee Card) and top up Bee Cards with cash (minimum $5).
 They cannot help you register your card.
 You will need to call the ORC to do that.

 Yes, though we recommend that every passenger has their own Bee Card.